-If you are not sure of where to start with, you can always ask for recommendation from your friends or relatives who have seek TCM treatment before.
-Most of the times, they would be able to give you some advice.
+If you are not sure of where to start with, you can always ask for a recommendation from your friends or relatives who have sought TCM treatment before.
+Most of the time, they will be able to give you some advice on clinics and physicians to visit.
 Most of my patients are recommended by their friends and family members who have seen me before.

 Personally, I always make it a point to explain profound TCM theories to my patients in simple terms.
-It's important that you to understand your body constitution well, so that you know what is going on in their body that is causing the illness.
+It is important for you to understand your body constitution well, so that you know what is going on in your body that is causing the illness.

-After my diagnosis, I'll then recommend the best treatment regime for them.
-However, if my patient feels very strongly about certain prescription, I'll always respect their decision.
+After my diagnosis, I then recommend the most appropriate treatment regime for them.
+However, if my patient feels very strongly about certain prescriptions, I will always respect their decision.
 I will work with them to come up with alternative ways to treat it.
-It's the effective communication that helps to foster a greater bond between us.
+It is effective communication that helps to foster a greater bond between us.